Beherith/Skeletor_S3O/README.md

 https://www.youtube.com/watch?v=gH5uATTTYB4

 7. Export to BOS, LUS (Lua Unit Script) or [LUS Tween format](https://github.com/FluidPlay/TAP/blob/main/scripts/include/springtweener.lua) by clicking the bottom buttons.
 The script will be created right next to where the current blender file is saved.
+   - For videos showcasing the entire production workflow from a blender model, to animating it, exporting and integrating it in SpringRTS (with the SpringTweener library), check the three videos which start here: https://www.youtube.com/watch?v=W1U3WAbjXss

 8. Enjoy!